hellas-ai/tonic-iroh-transport/README.md

 }
 ```

-The `IrohPeerInfo` extension provides details about the P2P connection.
+The `IrohContext` extension provides details about the P2P connection.

 ### 5. Server Setup